CREW-Brussels/MR_portal/README.md

 ## Requirements
 Android phone and HMD BOTH run on Android, we use the same configuration.
+This is the configuration that worked for us, some libraries may not be required.

 - Unreal Engine 5.1
 - Android Studio Flamingo